philippines69/carlcastroarchives/about.md

 comments: false

 ---
+# Who are you?

 Hey there!

 The name's Carl.
-An engineering freshman venturing out on the interwebs, looking for ways to help his _meh_ financial situation (aren't we all?).
+I'm an engineering freshman from the Philippines.
+Come visit, it's definitely a GLORIOUS and PROSPEROUS country.